 Open Source software offers an agency the flexibility to modify codes to fit their specific needs ranging from security patching to measuring vulnerabilities in hours.
 Additionally, OSS is free and support options are available at prices that are much lower than commercial products.
 A govt using a proprietary software product usually ends up paying millions of dollars in a year to the vendor.
 However, with Open Source software, they only pay for support, thus saving a large chunk.

 5G, touted as 100 times faster than LTE and 10 times faster than 4G will help unlock OSS potential to its max.
 The network speeds will be faster than ever allowing clouds to function with virtually no lags at all.
 The support systems will get better over time allowing real time diagnosis of errors.

 In fact, 5G may make more institutions, governments and companies to adopt Open Source software as their preferred working platforms.
 The cost of operations will dramatically come down and will result in increased profits.

 Developers around the world will get to share insights and developments regarding codes and solutions on a much faster speed than it is done presently.
-As a result, OSS platforms will penetrate deeper into all verticals of business and life.
+As a result, OSS platforms will penetrate deeper into all verticals of businesses and life.
 It will have a positive effect on technologies used in agriculture, health, trading, financial services, IT, communications and more verticals.

 Is the end of road for licensed source software providers near?